the

 the late 90s I stubbornly refused the new modality of

-HIV treatments lacking confident in their efficacy, trying every
+HIV treatments lacking confident in their efficacy while trying every

 other